 4. If you choose this option, keep in mind that zapping your NVRAM/PRAM will return your startup disk, time zone, and audio preferences to their default settings.

 Audio issues on the Mac usually have quick, easy fixes and are rarely linked to serious hardware problems.
-However, if you have to reboot your Mac several times or repeatedly reset the Core Audio API to get your sound working, you should probably take your computer in for a check-up.
-If you’ve tried the above solutions and still have problems with audio, contact Apple support for further assistance.
+However, if you have to reboot your Mac several times or repeatedly reset the Core Audio API to get your sound working, it’s probably best to reach out to Apple for additional assistance.